-The network managed by the FCCN unit(RCTS - Science, Technology and Society Network) activated in early January 2021 the validation of the origin of routes received from the Internet.
-This activation aims to reduce the impact of potential hijacks as well as inadvertent error configurations.
+The network managed by the FCCN unit(RCTS - Rede Ciência, Tecnologia e Sociedade) activated the validation of the origin of routes received from the Internet at the beginning of January 2021.
+This activation aims to reduce the impact of potential hijacks as well as inadvertent misconfigurations.

-FCCN activates validation of the origin of routes received
+FCCN active validation of the origin of incoming routes

 After having published the certificates for each of its routes for several years, the validation of the origin of all Internet routes, and the rejection of those classified as invalid, is the definitive step regarding the adoption of RPKI technology at RCTS.